FIameCaster/prism-code-editor/solid-package/README.md

 - `update(): void`: Forces the editor to update.
 Can be useful after modifying a grammar for example.
 - `getSelection(): InputSelection`: Gets the `selectionStart`, `selectionEnd` and `selectionDirection` for the `textarea`.
-- `setSelection(start: number, end?: number, direction?: "backward" | "forward" | "none"): void`: Sets the selection for the `textarea` and synchronously updates the `selection` signal.

 ### Signals

 - `focused(): boolean`: Reactive accessor for whether the `textarea` is focused.
-Effects depending on this property will run during `focus` or `blur` events on the `textarea`.
+Effects depending on this signal will run during `focus` or `blur` events on the `textarea`.
 - `tokens(): TokenStream`: Reactive accessor for the current tokens.
-[Computations](https://docs.solidjs.com/reference/secondary-primitives/create-computed) depending on this property will run right before the tokens are converted to an HTML string.
+[Computations](https://docs.solidjs.com/reference/secondary-primitives/create-computed) depending on this signal will run right before the tokens are converted to an HTML string.
 - `selection(): InputSelection`: Reactive accessor for the current selection.
-Effects depending on this property will run after the syntax highlighting is finished or when the selection changes.
+Effects depending on this signal will run after the syntax highlighting is finished or when the selection changes.

 ### Extensions property